hleclerc/Soja/README.md

 `equals` permits to compare models with other models or objects.

-`toString` and `toBoolean` permits to make some conversions...
+`toString` and `toBoolean` permits to make some (hopefully ) conversions...

 `size` permits to get an array representing tensorial size.
 For a scalar, it returns [].
-For an array, it returns [length], ...
+For an array, it returns [length], etc...

 ## Basic model objects

 From Soja.js :

 * Model -> ancestor class, used for anonymous aggregates
 * Lst -> a list of models.
 It contains some usual methods for list manipulation :
     * push: ( value ) -> appends value at the end of the list
     * pop: -> remove and return the last element
     * shift: -> remove and return the first element